 With over 20 years of geospatial technology experience, Dan has a deep understanding of the evolving geospatial markets as well as the emerging geo-analytical industry landscape.
 Dan was the founder of Sentinel USA and spent nearly 16 years as the President and CEO before he negotiated a successful acquisition of the company by Irth Solutions in February of 2013.
 Since its inception, Sentinel USA grew to become one of the leading utility GIS service companies in North America.
 Sentinel USA specialized in providing deep expertise in data collection and data compilation.
 Today Daniel is the founder and President of GeoNova Technologies, a technology consultancy company pursuing and developing new augmented reality (AR) mobile environments that leverage an array of tracking technologies, including; digital cameras, optical sensors, accelerometers, GPS, gyroscopes, solid state compasses, RFID and wireless sensors - each offering varying levels of geospatial accuracy and precision.
 Daniel provides expertise in the areas of spatial data integration, application interfacing, interactive application design and mobile tracking technologies.
 His knowledge of open data standard modeling and application configuration using OGC's Open Geospatial Standards and XML technologies provides ProStar with the expertise to deploy spatial technologies for its unique and patented industry solutions.
 During Dan's professional career, he also co-authored several ProStar patents, including; "System and method for collecting information related to utility assets", "Distance correction for damage prevention system", "System and method for utility asset data collection and management", and "Precision GPS driven utility asset management and utility damage prevention system and method".
 In addition, in December of 2000, Dan was nominated to serve on the interim board of directors for the initiative known as the Pipeline Open Standard (PODS) where he served on the board until October 2008.

-Dylan Wooters has extensive experience managing business-critical projects and integrations, serving large corporate clients and consulting firms as a business analyst, project manager, and developer.
+Dylan Wooters has extensive experience managing business-critical projects and systems integrations, serving large corporate clients and consulting firms as a business analyst, project manager, and developer.
 Combining project management acumen with a deep understanding of Microsoft solutions, Dylan has led successful implementations involving international teams and stakeholders.
 Dylan facilitates projects at every level by serving as an intermediary between management teams and IT and leveraging his knowledge of both back-end and front-end development as well as marketing, operations, and corporate IT strategy.
 He has worked with small companies to large global corporations and managed multiple upgrades and improvements of complex business environments involving rigorous analysis of business needs, multiple data migrations, testing, training, and rollout.
 In particular, Dylan has a deep understanding of SharePoint, BizTalk, SQL Server, and Dynamics CRM.
 Dylan received his Bachelor's degree in History from University of California, Berkeley and continues studies at New York University.

 As Damage Prevention Specialist for ProStar, Scott Henley brings a tremendous wealth of knowledge and expertise in all aspects of geographical analysis, management and systems implementation, including mapping and spatial data technologies.
 Scott has improved all levels of operations in the mining, utility industry and One Call Systems for well over forty years by providing management and consulting expertise at all levels of operations including, marketing, production and administration.
 With a specific expertise as a Product Specialist for Pipeline Mapping and One Call Notification Systems, Scott has served as a director as well as premiere provider of consulting services to One Call Centers throughout Canada and the US where he has been responsible for implementation, deployment and operational protocols as well as administration, marketing and management.
 Scott has extensive experience in presentations and negotiations with Provincial and Municipal Government as well as Utility and Pipeline executive management.
 Scott has also served as a contributing committee member for CGA (Common Ground Alliance), OCSI (One Call Systems International) and as the Executive Director of the BC Common Ground Alliance where Scott led the development of consistent best practices and coordination of activities to ensure the highest possible standards of public safety, worker safety and damage prevention in connection with the Province of British Columbia's underground infrastructure.
 Scott's post-secondary education included attendance at McGill University, the University of Manitoba's "Decision Dynamics" residential management program, as well as numerous professional workshops at IBM, AMA, and URISA.
 He currently serves on several boards and committees including, Advisory Board Member of the Excavation Safety Guide & Directory and Damage Prevention Professional magazines, for which he also writes articles, and is a Technical Committee member for CSA (Canadian Standards Association) for S-250 "Mapping of Underground Utility Infrastructure" and CSA Z-247 "Damage Prevention for the Protection of Underground Energy and Utility Networks."